 What are bokeh effects?

 You can create bokeh in-camera with some different lenses and a little know-how (check out our article about Christmas light photography for a quick rundown).
-You can also add it after the shutter snaps with PicMonkey, and because we want you to have as many creativity tools at your disposal as possible, we’ve loaded up our Editor with two bokeh effect options:
+You can also add it after the shutter snaps with PicMonkey by applying a Bokeh texture.

 There are plenty of ways to blur your pics in an artistic fashion, but bokeh has a certain je ne sais quoi.
 Make your subject pop against a gorgeous out-of-focus backdrop by applying the bokeh texture your photo.
 Use the Fade and Saturation sliders to change the intensity of the bokeh texture.
 Click the paintbrush icon to open the Erase & Brush palette where you can use the eraser tool to remove the bokeh texture from your subject (in this case — the girl and balloons).

 3. Amplify image elements with bokeh

 A bit of bokeh can make your image elements more magical.
 Get artsy and sprinkle a little above the coffee cup in the foreground of your morning joe pic, or add some extra pizazz to that sparkler in your New Year’s Eve shot.
 To achieve this look, simply use the eraser tool as in #1 above and erase everywhere you don't want the bokeh overlay to appear.